Kalooki: Deal and contracts

 Players take turns to deal the cards.
 Nine hands (deals) make up a game, and the winner is the player who has the lowest cumulative score at the end of the game.
 The cards are dealt out one at a time.
 The number of cards dealt to each player depends on the hand being played as shown in the table below.
 After all players have been dealt their cards, the next card is turned face up to start the discards pile, and the remaining undealt cards are stacked face down beside it to form the stock.

 In each hand, there is a contract or quota of 3s and 4s that a player must lay down:

-Some players deal 12 cards each in the first three hands, rather than 10, 11 and 12.
+Some players deal 12 cards each in the first three hands, rather than 9, 10 and 11.
 In some circles hands 1–4 are referred to as the Kalooki game while hands 5–9 are referred to as Super Kalooki.
 Most people play Kalooki as hands 1–9.

 Baby Kalooki hands and contracts are:

 Some players deal 8 cards for each hand of Baby Kalooki.
+This is a quick easy format for teaching the game.